 When it is time for your operation, a nurse will take you to the operating theatre.
-This is where the operation will take place.

 Your carer or the nurse may be allowed to go with you.

 The team will make a few more checks and look at the details on your wristband.
 They will ask you some questions to make sure all is OK and you agree to have the operation.
 You will be asked to sign a consent form.